github/opensource.guide/_articles/sustaining/leadership.md

 If you want to accept donations for your open source project, you can set up a donation button (using PayPal or Stripe, for example), but the money won't be tax-deductible unless you are a qualifying nonprofit (a 501c3, if you're in the US).
 Many projects don't wish to go through the trouble of setting up a nonprofit, so they find a nonprofit fiscal sponsor instead.
 A fiscal sponsor accepts donations on your behalf, usually in exchange for a percentage of the donation.
 [Software Freedom Conservancy](https://sfconservancy.org/), [Apache Foundation](http://www.apache.org/), [Eclipse Foundation](https://eclipse.org/org/foundation/), and [Open Collective](https://opencollective.com/opensource) are examples of organizations that serve as fiscal sponsors for open source projects.

 If your project is closely associated with a certain language or ecosystem, there may also be a related software foundation you can work with.
 For example, the [Python Software Foundation](https://www.python.org/psf/) helps support [PyPI](https://pypi.python.org/pypi), the Python package manager, and the [Node.js Foundation](https://nodejs.org/en/foundation/) helps support [Express.js](http://expressjs.com/), a Node-based framework.

-## What's next?

-Congratulations on making it this far, and welcome to the ranks of open source maintainership!
-We hope your project continues to thrive and that we've helped you along the way.

-As you grow into your leadership role, you'll inevitably come across some tough situations.
-Check out our [Troubleshooting](../../troubleshooting/) section for help when you need it.
-And from the bottom of our hearts, thank you for sharing your work and making a positive contribution to the world. 💕